david-fong/gemel/doc/design/nitty-gritty/in-progress/keywords-and-symbols.md

 - Nullable: ` #?T ` or ` 00/T ` where T is the element type.
   - I like how the double-zero option reads, but the question-mark notation is much more widespread, and it opens up the nice opportunity to do the same-content-and-container-symbols thing: `T?'field`
 - Reference: ` #@T ` where T is the value type.
   - I think the at-sign option is super friendly (intuitive) to most people.
 I'm just worried about it conceptually clashing with the same usage for containers capable of random access...
-I think it's okay- it's like- here, you don't need to provide any further addressing information, because it is the address.

 - Mutable: ` : ` ? (as a prefix (only allowed before the typename of the value of a variable, or the the typename of the value referenced by a reference)).
 - Compile-time Constant: ` . `.